 Traveling by train offers a unique perspective on the island’s modern-day culture, the perfect mix of future-thinking and tradition.
-Whether you have a day or week to spare, train travel in Taiwan offers a curious traveler a (mostly) very convenient and always incredibly stunning journey.
+Whether you have a day or week to spare, train travel in Taiwan offers a curious traveler a (mostly) very convenient and always stunning journey.
 We guarantee you’ll be catching your breath every time the train turns a corner to another out-of-this-world view, and you’ll also be traveling in a more environmentally-friendly fashion.
-What’s not to love?!
+What’s not to love?

-Here are just a few of our favorite train journeys in Taiwan.
+Here are just a few of our favorite train journeys in Taiwan:

 Express to Taitung

-The completion of the South-Link Line, which connects Fangliao in Pingtung with Zhiben, a hot springs resort established by the Japanese during the 50 years they ruled Taiwan, is intensely scenic for the same reason its construction was arduous and expensive: There’s hardly any flat land between those two places, with the country’s mountainous backbone forming the most formidable obstacle.
+Trains have long been a key form of transport in Taiwan, but it wasn’t until 1991 — exactly a century after the inauguration of its first railroad — that it became possible to travel by locomotive all the way around the 394-km-long (245 miles) island.
+The completion of the South-Link Line, which connects Fangliao in Pingtung County with Zhiben, a hot springs resort established by the Japanese during the half century they ruled Taiwan, is intensely scenic for the same reason its construction was arduous and expensive: There’s hardly any flat land between those two places, with the country’s mountainous backbone forming the most formidable obstacle.

-To best enjoy the scenery, traveling from west to east is recommended.
+To best enjoy the South-Link Line’s scenery, traveling from west to east is recommended.
 It doesn’t matter on which side of the carriage you sit.
 If it’s midweek, there’s a good chance you’ll be able to switch seats every time something catches your eye.
+That could be a waterfall, a boulder-filled riverbed, or an indigenous mountain farmer working in an orchard.
+Time and time again, the train emerges from a tunnel, crosses a bridge high above an inaccessible and uninhabited valley, then hurtles into another tunnel.

-That long-closed station is more popular now than it ever was when trains actually stopped here, and it’s not hard to understand why.
+After the 17th tunnel, eastbound passengers will glimpse the Pacific.
+Not long after, they’ll pass Duoliang Station.
+This long-closed station is more popular now than it ever was when trains actually stopped here, and it’s not hard to understand why.
 Without much effort, it’s possible to capture your friends, an express train, and the Pacific Ocean in a single photo.
+Whether you get off in Zhiben, or continue north towards Hualien, you’ll find the South-Link Line an excellent introduction to the wonders of Taiwan’s unspoiled east.

 Metro to Tamsui

-The historic town of Tamsui makes for a great Taipei day trip, and the ride out there on the Red Line of the Taipei Metro is a pleasure.
+The historic town of Tamsui makes for a great Taipei day trip, and the 38-minute ride out there on the Red Line of the Taipei Metro is a pleasure.

 As you’d expect in a city as crowded as Taipei, much of the metro network is underground.
 The Red Line, however, emerges into daylight just before Yuanshan Station, which is within walking distance of Dalongdong Baoan Temple, perhaps the capital’s most alluring hall of worship.

 One stop before the train glides into Tamsui Station, look down at the river, and you’ll see what’s claimed to be the world’s most northerly mangrove swamp.
+Typical travel time between Taipei Main Station and Tamsui is 38 minutes.
+Because the metro is popular with commuters, weekday rush hours are best avoided.

 Being so close to Taipei, Tamsui can get busy.
-Because there’s an abundance of historic sites to visit and delicious foods to sample, we love to visit — but we do recommend traveling with a Life of Taiwan guide who can get you off the beaten path and show you our favorite hidden spots
+Because there’s an abundance of historic sites to visit and delicious foods to sample, we love to visit — but we do recommend traveling with a Life of Taiwan guide who can get you off the beaten path and show you our favorite hidden spots.

 Logging Train to Alishan